cmahnke/911tv/README.md

 The Wikipedia has an article on [Teletext](https://en.wikipedia.org/wiki/Teletext).
 There were several JavaScript libraries for Teletext under consideration:

 * [@techandsoftware/teletext](https://bitbucket.org/rahardy/teletext/src/master/)
+    There is a [whole family of packages](https://www.npmjs.com/search?q=%40techandsoftware) with Teletext related software by the same author / company, which has been a great help developing the Teletext component.
 * [teletext](https://github.com/andormade/teletext)

 But since the Teletext functionality is only used to display some text, the teletext representation doesn't need to be 100% percent accurate.